 should be provided.
 Select a complete feed that includes enhanced amino acids to promote early chick development, prebiotics and probiotics to support immune health and a balance of vitamins and minerals to support bone health and bird growth.

-If chicks were not vaccinated, protect them with a medicated feed.
+If chicks were not vaccinated or you’re not sure, protect them with a medicated feed.
 Medicated complete feeds, like the medicated option of Purina® Start & Grow® Premium Poultry Feed

 , includes amprolium.
 Amprolium is a coccidiostat formulated to help the young chick to develop an immunity to coccidiosis (an internal parasite) as they grow into adulthood.